Consistent eccentricities for gravitational wave astronomy: Resolving discrepancies between astrophysical simulations and waveform models: A consistent prescription for calculating eccentricity

 To remedy this discrepancy, the definitions of eccentricity from the simulations and waveforms need to be placed on the same footing.
 Hence, instead of defining eccentricity at the frequency of the peak harmonic, we define eccentricity at the orbit-averaged 22 mode frequency.
 Let $M=m_1+m_2$ be the total mass of the binary and $\eta = (m_1 m_2) / M^2 $ be the symmetric mass ratio, where $m_1$ and $m_2$ are the component binary masses.
 Given an initial value of semimajor axis $a_0$ and eccentricity $e_0$ for a particular binary from a simulation, we evolve differential equations in $e$ and $v$ given by \ac{PN} formulae, \begin{widetext}

-\end{widetext} where $\epsilon = \sqrt{1 - e^2}$, and $\alpha_i$, $\beta_i$ are \ac{PN} coefficients that depend on $e$ and $\eta$ \cite{1964PhRv..136.1224P, 1992MNRAS.254..146J, 1997CQGra..14.2357R,1997PhRvD..56.7708G,2009PhRvD..80l4018A}\footnote{See Appendix~\ref{app:PN-coeff} for explicit expressions of these.}.
+\end{widetext} where $\epsilon = \sqrt{1 - e^2}$, and $\alpha_i$, $\beta_i$ are \ac{PN} coefficients that depend on $e$ and $\eta$~\citep{1964PhRv..136.1224P, 1992MNRAS.254..146J, 1997CQGra..14.2357R,1997PhRvD..56.7708G,2009PhRvD..80l4018A}\footnote{See Appendix~\ref{app:PN-coeff} for explicit expressions of these.}.
 For the purposes of this work, we will use equations accurate up to 2\ac{PN} order (i.e. terms up to $\order{v^4}$), and will neglect the effect of spin.
-We note that the full expressions are known up to 3\ac{PN} order~\cite{2009PhRvD..80l4018A} including the effect of spin~\cite{2023PhRvD.108j4016H}, but we find that restricting to 2\ac{PN} gives results accurate enough for our purposes.
+We note that the full expressions are known up to 3\ac{PN} order~\citep{2009PhRvD..80l4018A} including the effect of spin~\citep{2023PhRvD.108j4016H}, but we find that restricting to 2\ac{PN} gives results accurate enough for our purposes\footnote{We could also equivalently use the approximate analytical expression generalizing Eq.~\eqref{eq:a_of_e} derived by \citet{2021PhRvD.104j4023T} instead of evolving the \ac{PN} differential equations, but we concentrate on the latter in this work.}.
 Evolving the above equations in time starting from the initial conditions, we extract eccentricities at an appropriate reference frequency.
-This way of defining eccentricity makes it consistent with the one defined in waveforms, modulo systematics in modeling the \ac{GW} emission itself.
-In the next section, we compare estimates derived from the prescription mentioned above (which we denote by $e_t^{\rm 2 PN}$) to the those derived from the W03 prescription (denoted as $e_{\rm W03}$) as used in the astrophysical simulations literature, and also investigate potential biases due to incomplete physics.
+This way of defining eccentricity makes it consistent with the one defined in waveforms, modulo systematics in modeling the \ac{GW} emission itself. \corrections{In the next subsection, we compare estimates derived from the prescription mentioned above (which we denote by $e_t^{\rm 2 PN}$) to those derived from the W03 prescription (denoted as $e_{\rm W03}$) as used in the astrophysical simulations literature, and also investigate potential biases due to incomplete physics}.